 The school when it first opened in a temporary hangar in 2012.

 The education center at Tamesna opened in October 2011.
 Education is a key to sustainability, and the Nomad Foundation’s goal is that all projects be self-sustaining.
 The education center is equipped for visiting professionals to teach skills the nomads want and need.
-Already underway are training programs to improve their health care through midwife and healthcare liaison training and fabrication and installation of solar panels.
-Future plans include well drilling, marketing their handicrafts, literacy, herd management, construction with “Super Adobe” and agricultural skills.
+Already underway are training programs to improve their health care through midwife and healthcare training.
+Fabrication and installation of solar panels, earthbag building, Future plans include motorcycle repair, and agricultural skills.
 The foundation is deeply grateful to the Great Escape Foundation for a generous grant that made possible the construction of this education center.

 [donate_button button_type=”default” title=”Donate” style=”wdf-basic” paypal_email=”firstname.lastname@example.org”]